yuwenhuang-Wen/Car-Price-Prediction-Project/README.md

 ### EDA

-#### The EDA aims to help determine if all features are included in the modeling, so there are analysis are based on the questions of:
+#### The EDA aims to help determine if all features are included in the modeling, so there are analyses aim to answer the questions of:
+- How many columns and rows are there?
-- What are the correlations between the numeric features and car price?
+- What are the numeric and categorical features in the dataset?
-- How positively / negatively are the 5 basic car features (wheelbase, carlength, carwidth, carheight, curbweight) correlated to the price?
+- Are there missing values?
-- What are the relationships between price and each negatively correlated numeric feature?
+- What are the correlations between price and the numeric features and which to exclude?
-- How are the prices distributed among the symboling levels?
+- According to the feature improtance analysis, which features(numeric & categorical) are less powerful in predicting price, and which to exclude?

 ### Overfit Inspection